apache/druid/docs/tutorials/tutorial-sketches-theta.md

 This tutorial shows you how to create Theta sketches from your input data at ingestion time and how to run distinct count and set operation queries on the Theta sketches.

 ## Prerequisites
-For this tutorial, we'll assume you've already downloaded Druid as described in the [single-machine quickstart](index.md) and have it running on your local machine.
+For this tutorial, you should have already downloaded Druid as described in the [single-machine quickstart](index.md) and have it running on your local machine.
 It will also be helpful to have finished [Tutorial: Loading a file](../tutorials/tutorial-batch.md) and [Tutorial: Querying data](../tutorials/tutorial-query.md).